Lrebaud/ICARE/README.md

 This makes the model more robust to overfitting.
 It also makes it resilient to the curse of dimensionality.
 We hypothesize that it is better to have too many features than too few for this model.
-This algorithm is implemented in the `IcareSurv` estimator in this package.
+This algorithm is implemented in the following classes:
+ * `IcareClassifier` estimator for classification tasks
+ * `IcareRanker` estimator for ranking tasks (not calibrated regression)
+ * `IcareSurvival` estimator for survival prediction tasks package.

-To improve the performance, this model can be bagged.
-The package provides `BaggedIcareSurv` estimator that does the ensembling of multiple `IcareSurv` estimators.
+To improve the performance, this package also provides bagged versions of these estimators:
+ * `BaggedIcareClassifier` estimator for classification tasks
+ * `BaggedIcareRanker` estimator for ranking tasks (not calibrated regression)
+ * `BaggedIcareSurvival` estimator for survival prediction tasks package.

-The models make predictions that are **anti-concordants** with the target.
+The survival models (`IcareSurvival` and `BaggedIcareSurvival`) predict a risk score.
+Therefore, there predictions are **anti-concordants** with the target.

-For instance, if the target is the survival in days since baseline, the prediction corresponds to the **ranking risk** of death.
+On the other hand, the ranking models (`IcareRanker` and `BaggedIcareRanker`) try to correctly the samples according to the target, so there predictions are **concordants** with the target.

 ## Getting Started